mochajs/mocha/index.md

 ### `-R, --reporter <name>`

-The `--reporter` option allows you to specify the reporter that will be used, defaulting to "dot".
+The `--reporter` option allows you to specify the reporter that will be used, defaulting to "spec".
 This flag may also be used to utilize third-party reporters.
 For example if you `npm install mocha-lcov-reporter` you may then do `--reporter mocha-lcov-reporter`.

 ### `-t, --timeout <ms>`